datadesk/census-data-aggregator/README.rst

     >>> census_data_aggregator.approximate_mean(income)
     (98045.44530685373, 194.54892406267754)

-Note that this function expects you to submit a lower bound for the smallest bin and an upper bound for the largest bin.
-This is often not available for ACS datasets like income.
+Note that, unlike `approximate_median` this function expects you to submit a lower bound for the smallest bin and an upper bound for the largest bin.
+This is because the Census's jam value approach is only used for median calculations.
 We recommend experimenting with different lower and upper bounds to assess its effect on the resulting mean.

 By default the simulation is run 50 times, which can take as long as a minute.
 The number of simulations can be changed by setting the `simulation` keyword argument.